jeremyjpj0916/fidelity-atp/README.md

 ## Security

++- **USE AT YOUR OWN RISK**: This automated trading tool is provided without any guarantees.
+You are solely responsible for all trading decisions and outcomes when using this tool.
++- Trading activities are performed through UI automation and not through official APIs, which carries inherent risks.
-- The bot does not store or transmit your Fidelity credentials
++- The bot does not store or transmit your credentials +- For extra security, consider running trades in smaller amounts or using the `--repeat` parameter instead of large single orders
-- All operations rely on an already authenticated Fidelity ATP session
-- Consider using a dedicated device for automated trading to minimize security risks
++- Always monitor the bot during operation and be prepared to manually intervene if necessary +- Thoroughly test with small amounts before committing to larger trades